Build your Event-based Application 1/5: Introduction (Full PDF Version attached)

 From the processing point of view, many algorithms will use a slicing time, which also needs to be chosen to work well with the observed scene.
 This slicing time can correspond to an integration time into a temporary data structure (a timesurface for instance).
 A benchmark should be conducted to quickly observe what can be seen with a range of slicing times.

-As a Prophesee customer, get access to your personal ticketing tool, application notes product manuals and more resources.
+As a Prophesee customer, get access to your personal ticketing tool, application notes, product manuals, SDK Download Center and more resources.

 Request your free access today.